fivdi/pigpio/doc/gpio.md

 they are switched off.
 Returns this.

 #### analogWrite(dutyCycle)
-- dutyCycle - an unsigned integer between 0 (off) and range (fully on).
+- dutyCycle - an unsigned integer >= 0 (off) and <= range (fully on).
 Range defaults to 255.

 Starts PWM on the GPIO.
 Returns this.

+#### hardwarePwmWrite(frequency, dutyCycle)
+- frequency - an unsigned integer >= 0 and <= 125000000
+- dutyCycle - an unsigned integer >= 0 (off) and <= 1000000 (fully on).

+Starts hardware PWM on the GPIO at the specified frequency and dutycycle.
+Frequencies above 30MHz are unlikely to work.

+All models of the Raspberry Pi support hardware PWM on GPIO18.

 #### getPwmDutyCycle()
 Returns the PWM duty cycle setting on the GPIO.